chirpstack/chirpstack-ansible-playbook/README.md

-This repository provides an [Ansible](https://www.ansible.com) playbook to setup the [LoRa Server](https://github.com/brocaar/loraserver) project (including depdendcies).
+This repository provides an [Ansible](https://www.ansible.com) playbook to setup the [LoRa Server](https://github.com/brocaar/loraserver) project (including dependencies).
 With the included [Vagrant](https://www.vagrant.com) file, the LoRa Server can also be setup locally (e.g. on [VirtualBox](https://www.virtualbox.org)).